 Bonaventure Cemetery

-Bonaventure Cemetery is located on the outskirts of Savannah in the cute nearby town of Thunderbolt.
+Bonaventure Cemetery is located on the outskirts of Savannah in the adorable nearby town of Thunderbolt.

 You can drive there from Savannah’s Historic District in approximately 15 minutes.

-The cemetery is quite large, and the headstones range in age from the 1700s to modern day.
+The cemetery is large, and the headstones range in age from the 1800s to modern day.

 It takes a few hours to properly explore the grounds.